 Voluntary action plays a huge part in the day to day running of the Trust’s projects and in enriching our work.

-The Meadow Minders meet at 1.30pm on the 1st Sunday of every month outside the Linklater Pavilion and carry out practical conservation work to restore important wildlife habitats and carry out maintenance of the site.
+The Meadow Minders meet at 10am on the 1st Sunday of every month, and at 2pm on the third Wednesday outside the Linklater Pavilion and carry out practical conservation work to restore important wildlife habitats and carry out maintenance of the site.
 Please wear clothes suitable for practical work and sturdy footwear.
 Protective gloves and tools are provided.
-Tasks generally finish between 3pm and 4pm depending on the job.

 For more information about volunteering with us please contact: